Thomas-Duggan/Personal_STL_Phone-Holder/README.md

 ## Issues

 - Not adjustable
-- Weighted section may snap off
+- Phone holding section may snap off
 - No support for vertical mode